NOTICE OF ANNUAL GENERAL MEETING

 3. election of Board members and deputy Board members,

 4. election of the Chairman of the Board,

 5. fees to the Board, and their distribution between the Chairman and the other Board members, as well as compensation for committee work,

 6. fees to the auditors, and

 7. if applicable, proposals concerning the election of auditors,

 8. criteria for the appointment of a new Nominating Committee.

 For resolutions on the Board’s proposals as stated in Item 14 above, the resolutions of the meeting must be supported by shareholders representing at least 2/3 of both the votes cast and the shares represented at the meeting.
 For other decisions, a simple majority is required (over ½ of those voting).

 Documents to be presented at the AGM:

-The annual report and audit report for the 2006 financial year will be sent to shareholders via VPC in early April 2007.
-These documents will also be available from the Company from Tuesday, 10 April 2007.
-The full text of the Board’s draft resolutions on items 8, 14–17 above, as well as documents in accordance with the Swedish Companies Act, will be available from the Company (address and telephone as above) and on the Company’s website, www.rottneros.com, no later than Tuesday, 10 April 2007, and will be sent to shareholders who request them and who provide their postal address.
+The annual report and audit report for the 2007financial year will be sent to shareholders via VPC in early April 2008.
+These texts, as well as the auditor’s opinion on the application of the guidelines for remuneration of senior executives, will also be available from the company and on the company’s website no later than Friday 18 April 2008.
+The full text of the Board’s draft resolutions on items 8, 13-16 above, as well as documents in accordance with the Swedish Companies Act, will be available from the company (address and telephone as above) and on the company’s website, www.rottneros.com, no later than Friday 18 April 2008, and will be sent to shareholders that request this and provide their postal address.